MIBFB-COLLAB/message_in_a_bottle_backend/README.md

 ### Learning Goals

-* Building and testing a RESTful API
+* Building a RESTful API with a Django/Python backend
-* Active Record/SQL queries
+* Collaborating with a Front End team
-* Serializing data to follow proper JSON contracts
+* Geolocation calls and tracking
-* CRUD functionality
+* Python TDD practices